23 Diagnosing Unequal Spread: Spread-Location and Spread-Level Plots

 The s-l plot visualizes the relationship between the residuals and the location for each batch of data (typically the median, due to its robustness against outliers) .
-The residuals are expressed as the square root of their absolute value.
+The residuals are expressed as:

 The red line in the plot connects the median values of each batch of residuals.
 It helps identify the type of relationship between spread and location.
 If the line increases monotonically upward, there is an increasing spread as a function of increasing location; if the line decreases monotonically downward, there is a decreasing spread as a function of increasing location; and if the line is neither increasing nor decreasing monotonically, there is no change in spread as a function of location.

-Though not as effective in highlighting the heterogeneity in spread as in the s-l plot, the increase in spread can be observed in a boxplot of the data.
+Though not as effective in highlighting the heterogeneity in spread as in the s-l plot, the increase in spread can sometimes be observed in a boxplot of the data as shown in the following plot.

-Here, the increasing width of the IQRs is also noticeable.
+Here, the increasing width of the IQRs is noticeable.

-Increasing or decreasing spreads as a function of fitted value can be corrected by re-expressing the continuous variable.
-For example, applying a log transformation helps stabilize the residuals as can be seen in the following s-l plot.
+For example, applying a log transformation helps stabilize the residuals of the petal length dataset as can be seen in the following s-l plot.

 Note that the re-expression of the petal length values changes the group median values but not the rank of species.

-An s-l plot can be generated using tukeyedar
+An s-l plot can be generated using tukeyedar’s eda_sl function.

 eda_sl(iris, Petal.Length, Species)